BenjaminHellebust/BenjaminHellebust.github.io/Why Care/Weather/index.md

 ![weather](https://user-images.githubusercontent.com/95508525/167990475-23671623-86e9-4b92-a176-6c6f10756d7c.jpg)<br>

-Finally, there's the reason of weather.
+Finally, there's the impact on weather.

 * Due to the greenhouse gas effect, there's more atmospheric heat which has increased the volume water in the oceans take up.